philsturgeon/tech-talks/content/design-first-with-openapi/source.md

 ---

+Or you can write API specifications

-metadata / types / specifications / schemas / contracts
+_a.k.a: metadata / types / schemas / contracts_

 ---

-This can be used to generate API Reference docs

----

-_But more importantly..._

----
+### API Specs > API Docs

 - Client-side validation
 - Server-side validation